jnozzi/cocoadev.com/SiteContent/General/TKinch.markdown

 So far I have released:

-* a keyboard navigable subclass of [[NSTableView]].
-Sorry, it only works if you are using [[CocoaBindings]].
+* a keyboard navigable subclass of General/NSTableView.
+Sorry, it only works if you are using General/CocoaBindings.

-* a subclass of [[NSArrayController]] that allows searching via a one-method protocol in your model object and filtering on up to four criteria.
+* a subclass of General/NSArrayController that allows searching via a one-method protocol in your model object and filtering on up to four criteria.

 Both are dual-licensed: choose BSD or GPL depending on what sort of project you want to use it in.